 There’s a camera view taken down the barrel of a gun which must have inspired the people who did the credits for the James Bond movies.

 The three-way gunfight in the ruined saloon at the end is good.
 A bit like The Shootist in a ghost town.

 Overall, it’s dark and tense, although it has an oddly chirpy intro with happy music and a similar ending as Peck unrobs the bank and Harry Morgan dudes up (though he can only throw a two with Widmark’s dice).
-Tautly directed by William Wellman and well written as well as produced by Lamar Trotti, it’s no masterpiece, it’s no Red River, but it’s a terrific little Wellman Western that certainly deserves 3 revolvers.
+Tautly directed and well written as well as produced by Lamar Trotti, it’s no masterpiece, it’s no Red River, but it’s a terrific little Wellman Western that certainly deserves 3 revolvers.
 Because of Peck it verges on 4.